 The most surprising Casio news out of Baselworld 2016 is the announcement of the G-Shock Gulfmaster GWN-Q1000, an all-new ocean concept Gulfmaster model and the first G-Shock to feature the Quad Sensor.
-The Quad Sensor includes the altimeter-barometer, compass (with automatic horizontal compensation), and thermometer of the Triple Sensor Version 3, plus a depth gauge to measure water depth like the upcoming Frogman GWF-D1000.
+The Quad Sensor includes the altimeter-barometer, compass (with automatic horizontal compensation or “level correction”), and thermometer of the Triple Sensor, plus a depth gauge to measure water depth like the upcoming Frogman GWF-D1000.
 The GWN-Q1000 is a significant upgrade to the Gulfmaster GWN-1000 that will prove its seaworthiness to the most demanding maritime users.

 Update: The first two GWN-Q1000 models are the black and blue GWN-Q1000-1AJF and the white and blue GWN-Q1000-7AJF with a list price of ¥100,000 JPY each and an August 2016 release in Japan.

 Update 2: Casio announced a September 2016 Asia release for the GWN-Q1000-1A and GWN-Q1000-7A.
 Casio America announced the GWNQ1000-1A for a September release with a list price of $850.

 The environmental sensors are designed to track changing ocean conditions by coast guard personnel and others who are active on the sea.
 The barometer tracks changes in atmospheric pressure to predict sudden weather changes.
 The thermometer tracks changes in air and water temperature.
 The compass helps to determine the direction of the wind and tides.
 The depth meter measures the current depth when underwater.